KERRY DAVID

 Professionally, Kerry David is an award-winning filmmaker.
 Personally, she is a lifelong advocate for wildlife.
 (Click for Bio)

-"We’ve lost 68% of our wildlife in the last 50 years-due to mankind.
-If we truly care about the future of our planet, and its magnificent wildlife, then we have to engage at any level we can.
-It doesn’t have to be financial, we can all bring unique skills to the table and aid a non-profit we respect and support their work!”
+"We’re currently in the 6th Greatest Extinction, but it’s the 1st to be caused by mankind.
+We’ve lost 68% of our wildlife in the last 50 years.
+By these statistics, we don’t have long with the wildlife that remains.
+If we truly care about the future of our planet, and all of its magnificent species, then I believe we have to engage on whatever level we can to protect them.
+It doesn’t have to be through donations.
+We all have unique skills we can bring to the table and offer to a chosen non-profit whose work we respect and whose work is effective.”

 Launching Over and Above Africa was Kerry’s first step in a life long promise to advocate for endangered species, and support the communities they impact.
 Encouraging other volunteers to join her on this journey and bring their innate skills to the table is a priority.